appsquickly/typhoon/README.md

     <component class="NSURL" id="serviceUrl">
         <description>
             This is an example of a component instantiated from a class method.
-(In fact, you could inject an NSURL instance directly by value).
+(In fact, you could inject an NSURL instance directly by value, but anyway. . . ).

             Note the "is-class-method" attribute: Spring Objective-C will normally guess this, so if the method follows objective-c naming conventions, this wouldn't be needed.